 An abusive relationship consists of two people dealing with the issue of power and control in their relationship.
 One partner feels the need to be in constant control and will use physical and mental abuse to obtain this control.
 Many college students experience these types of abuse in their relationships.

-- One out of five college students have reported at least one incidence of premarital abuse in their relationship varying from slapping and hitting to more life threatening violence.
-(Domestic Violence Prevention and Services)
+- One out of five college students have reported at least one incidence of relationship violence.

 - Violence can occur in all kinds of relationships (heterosexual, gay, lesbian) and although women are more often abused, men are victims, too.